-Mutton gravy is a recipe which we all crave for to eat with rice or roti.
-Mutton gravy recipe can be made in various ways but here I have not used onions and tomatoes to make the gravy but have prepared the dish in different style.
+Mutton gravy is a recipe which we all crave to eat with rice or roti.
+Mutton gravy recipe can be made in various ways but here I have not used onions and tomatoes to make the gravy but have prepared the dish in a different style.
+Mutton or meat is such a non-vegetarian dish which goes perfect by cooking them combined with vegetables as well.

-Gravy of non veg recipes is neither too liquid like a shorba nor too dry and the consistency of the curry is made in such a way that it can be mixed with rice or can be taken with roti.
+The gravy of non-veg recipes is neither too liquid like a shorba nor too dry and the consistency of the curry is made in such a way that it can be mixed with rice or can be taken with roti.

 This mutton gravy is awesome in taste and perfect with pulao or bagara rice.
 This is no onion no tomato gravy but I have used yogurt and fried onions to make the gravy which gives a perfect taste to the mutton.